wiredquill/SalesSummit-2020-files/edge/mqtt/README.md

 ## Test MQTT

-MQTT is exposed on port 61883
+MQTT is now exposed on port 61883

 Install the Node Red so you can see MQTT traffic